 MBF using [15O]H2O and dynamic PET

 PET enables noninvasive quantification of myocardial blood flow (MBF).
-PET tracers that are used for estimation of blood flow include diffusible tracer [15O]H2O and partially extracted tracers 82Rb and [13N]ammonia, and in case of myocardium also [11C]acetate.
+PET radiopharmaceuticals that are used for estimation of blood flow (perfusion) include diffusible radiotracer [15O]H2O and partially extracted radiotracers 82Rb and [13N]ammonia, and in case of myocardium also [11C]acetate.

-[15O]H2O model provides not only the perfusion, but also the perfusable tissue fraction (PTF).
-PTF can be used as an alternative to FDG PET to assess myocardial viability (Iida et al., 2012).
+[15O]H2O model provides not only the perfusion, but also the water perfusable tissue fraction (PTF).
+PTF can be used as an alternative to FDG PET or resting MBF to assess myocardial viability (Iida et al., 1991 and 2012; Grönman et al., 2019).
 PTF is, however, more sensitive to scatter, movement, and misalignment between PET and attenuation map than MBF (Koshino et al., 2012; Hirano et al., 2012).

 2013 ESC guidelines state that detection of ischemia is important in the management of patients with suspected coronary artery disease (CAD).
 Radiowater PET has higher diagnostic accuracy for this purpose than SPET or coronary CT angiography (Danad et al., 2017).